 My work and my life have improved significantly since the discovery of EMDR Therapy.
 I have no regrets and enjoy the celebrations that occur both in my office and in my own self-discovery and healing.
 I finally have the key.
 I am honored to share the key and the responsibility of the key with those who are ready.

 This blog post was written by guest blogger, Cheryl Vaudt, and was originally posted on her website.

 About Guest Blogger Cheryl Vaudt, LICSW, PLLC

 Cheryl Vaudt, LICSW, PLLC is a psychotherapist in Minot, North Dakota; she maintains a small private practice.
-Cheryl is an EMDRIA Certified Therapist in EMDR Therapy and Consultant-in-Training (CIT) with the Maiberger Institute.
+Cheryl is an EMDRIA Certified Therapist and Consultant.
 Cheryl has over 8 years of experience as a mental health psychotherapist with a mission to guide individuals and families on their journey of healing, recovery, and resilience.
 Cheryl approaches individuals and treatment through a Trauma Informed Care perspective.
 Cheryl’s primary modality used in treatment is EMDR Therapy; Cheryl’s prior training and experience included modalities of treatment in CBT, TF-CBT, and DBT.